gfroerli/api/README.md

 The API uses token based authentication.
 A sample request looks like this:

     curl 'http://localhost:3000/api/measurements' -H "Authorization: Bearer 0123456789ABCDEF" -v

+All index and show resources are publicly available while writing to the API is permitted only consumers who provide a private api key.

+You can post a measurement to the api the following way (use the private api key of ApiConsumer):

+    curl -X POST 'http://localhost:3000/api/measurements' -H "Content-Type: application/json" -H "Authorization: Bearer 0123456789ABCDEF" -d '{"sensor_id": 1, "temperature": 20.7, "custom_attributes": {"foo": "bar"}}'

 ## Docker